Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Challenges and Opportunities

+SM-side carriers can expose private-domain information, the data-privacy risk measured by $M_p$ (\S~\ref{subsubsec:carrier_data_privacy_attacks}), and LM-side carriers can expose proprietary model internals, the model-security risk measured by $M_L$ (\S~\ref{subsubsec:model_security_attacks}).
+Carriers received in either direction can corrupt downstream collaborative behavior, the integrity risk measured by $M_r$ (\S~\ref{subsubsec:carrier_integrity_attacks}).
+We therefore organize protection techniques into three families, each addressing one risk class: \textbf{Data Privacy} transforms or constrains outbound SM-side carriers to bound $M_p$, \textbf{Model Security} protects the assets carried by outbound LM-side carriers under $M_L$, and \textbf{Integrity and Robustness} defenses validate or constrain inbound carriers to bound $M_r$ before they affect downstream collaborative behavior.
+Table~\ref{tab:mitigation_landscape} summarizes these mechanisms by protection goal, protected carrier, and key references.

+\textbf{Data Privacy.} Following the data-privacy attack routes in \S~\ref{subsubsec:carrier_data_privacy_attacks}, data-privacy defenses aim to reduce the private-domain information exposed by outbound SM-side carriers, by transforming, constraining, or hiding each carrier before it crosses the trust boundary~\cite{zhu2019deep, song2020information, duan2023privacy, rag-privacy}.
+Existing techniques include:

-\textbf{Data Privacy.} While extracting training data from trained LMs is a continuous area of research~\cite{ishihara2023training,carlini2021extracting,nasr2023scalable}, the collaboration between LMs and SMs opens doors to new data privacy attacks that exploit transmitted information between silos to reconstruct private data \cite{zhu2019dlg,batchinversion2021,takahashi2023breaching,pan2020privacy,song2020information}.
-In-context learning \cite{duan2023privacy} and retrieval-based approaches \cite{rag-privacy} using private data also suffer from privacy risk.
-Here we provide a brief summary of existing techniques for defending these attacks : \begin{itemize} \item \textbf{Differential Privacy (DP)}.
-DP \cite{DP} works by adding carefully calibrated noise in a way that the outcome is not significantly affected by the presence or absence of any single individual's information.
-DP has been the most common technique for protecting private training data \cite{DP-SGD,extract_training_data_2021}, intermediate results \cite{plant-etal-2021-cape-noise,lyu-etal-2020-differentially,lyu2020towards,DP-bert2021,shen2023split,chen-etal-2023-customizedText}, tunable prompts \cite{li2023privacypreserving, promptpate_2023,hong2024dpopt} and retrieved information \cite{cheng2024remoteragprivacypreservingllmcloud,koga2024privacypreservingretrievalaugmentedgeneration}.
-In LM-SM collaboration, DP can be applied to various stages, from raw private data to the transmitted knowledge between LMs and SMs.
-For example, in split learning, where intermediate activations are exchanged between LMs and SMs, DP noise can be added to these activations to prevent reconstruction attacks.
+\begin{itemize} \item \textbf{Differential Privacy (DP)}.
+DP \cite{dwork2006calibrating} works by adding carefully calibrated noise in a way that the outcome is not significantly affected by the presence or absence of any single individual.
+DP has been the most common technique for protecting private training data \cite{abadi2016deep}, intermediate results \cite{plant-etal-2021-cape-noise,lyu-etal-2020-differentially,lyu2020towards,DP-bert2021,shen2023split,chen-etal-2023-customizedText}, tunable prompts \cite{li2023privacypreserving, promptpate_2023,hong2024dpopt} and retrieved information \cite{cheng2025remoterag,koga2024privacypreservingretrievalaugmentedgeneration}.
+In LM-SM collaboration, DP can be applied to various stages, from raw private data to the transmitted carriers between LMs and SMs.
+For example, in split learning, where intermediate activations are exchanged between LMs and SMs, DP noise can be added to these activations to prevent reconstruction attacks.~\cite{plant-etal-2021-cape-noise, lyu-etal-2020-differentially, shen2023split}.
+However, its utility degradation and privacy accounting under repeated or multi-carrier collaboration remain limiting factors~\cite{dwork2014algorithmic, mironov2017renyi}.